 - Visit Cades Cove: Cades Cove is a historic valley within the Great Smoky Mountains National Park.
 It’s a great place to learn about the area’s history and see some of the old Appalachian mountain homes and barns that have been preserved.
 You can also go for a hike, bike ride, or horseback ride through the valley.

 - Visit Ripley’s Believe It or Not!
-Gatlinburg: Ripley’s Believe It or Not! is a great option if you want something different.
+Gatlinburg: Ripley’s Believe It or Not! is an excellent option if you want something different.
 This oddity museum is packed with unusual exhibits that amaze and amuse you.
-There’s an admission fee, but it’s a fun way to spend a few hours, especially if you’re looking for an activity to do out of the weather.
+There’s an admission fee, but it’s a fun way to spend a few hours, especially if you’re looking for an activity out of the weather.

 Additional Tips to Save Your Money During Touring the Gatlinburg